hacspec/hax/PUBLISHING.md

 2. `cargo-hax-engine-names-extract`

 ## Procedure
+ 1. Move the contents of `CHANGELOG.md` under the `[Unreleased]` section to a new section named following the target version
- 1. Bump the version number with `cargo release LEVEL --no-publish --no-tag --execute` (`cargo release --help` for more details on `LEVEL`).
+ 2. Bump the version number with `cargo release LEVEL --no-publish --no-tag --execute` (`cargo release --help` for more details on `LEVEL`).
 This will bump the version of every Rust crate, but also the version in `engine/dune-project`.
 This will also regenerate `engine/hax-engine.opam`.
 Note this will *not* publish the crate.
- 2. PR the change
+ 3. PR the change
- 3. when the PR is merged in main, checkout `main` and run `cargo release --execute`
+ 4. when the PR is merged in main, checkout `main` and run `cargo release --execute`

 Note: for now, we are not publishing to Opam.
 Instead, let's just advertise the following for installation:
 ```bash